rails/rails/guides/source/2_3_release_notes.md

 * The integration test runner has been modified to execute the entire middleware and application stack.
 This makes integration tests perfect for testing Rack middleware.
 * `ActionController::CGIHandler` is a backwards compatible CGI wrapper around Rack.
 The `CGIHandler` is meant to take an old CGI object and convert its environment information into a Rack compatible form.
 * `CgiRequest` and `CgiResponse` have been removed.
-* Session stores are now lazy loaded.
+* Session stores are now lazy-loaded.
 If you never access the session object during a request, it will never attempt to load the session data (parse the cookie, load the data from memcache, or lookup an Active Record object).
 * You no longer need to use `CGI::Cookie.new` in your tests for setting a cookie value.
 Assigning a `String` value to request.cookies["foo"] now sets the cookie as expected.
 * `CGI::Session::CookieStore` has been replaced by `ActionController::Session::CookieStore`.
 * `CGI::Session::MemCacheStore` has been replaced by `ActionController::Session::MemCacheStore`.